CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Numerous Vocaloid songs were created during the Vocaloid history by various Vocaloid Producers.
 Some of these songs are famous and become the symbol of Vocaloid throughout the years.

 So our idea is simple.
-Since it is those famous Vocaloid songs made the history of Vocaloid, we simply listen these famous Vocaloid songs in the chronological order.
-The important keyword here is chronological order.
+Since it is those famous Vocaloid songs made the history of Vocaloid, we simply **listen famous Vocaloid songs** in chronological order.
+The important keyword here is **chronological order**.
 If we follow it, we should somehow get a feeling of how Vocaloid history goes.

 Of course things can not be that simple by just listening songs.
 So if possible, when you listen a song and you like it, try to search about the Vocaloid Producer who made that song, or the wiki about that song, or any interesting story behind that song.
-We hope that by searching these information, we can gather pieces of information and slowly build up the whole picture of Vocaloid history.
+We hope that by searching these information, we can **gather pieces of information and slowly build up the whole picture of Vocaloid history**.

 {{< admonition type=tip title="Some helpful resources" open=false >}}
 Here are some wiki that might be helpful for you to search a song: